1. Firstly and rather boringly … the name’s Siobhán – pronounced “Shi-Vawn”.

 46. I need to do more of it.

 47. I also love to cook from scratch, I find it very therapeutic.
+And rewarding.

 48. Meatloaf is one of my fave dishes to make.

-51. Spiders never bothered me till I came to the U.S. Now they all die, deadly or not.
+51. Spiders never bothered me till I came to the U.S.

 52. I have a really varied music taste.